 Prior to joining the WSU faculty in 1997, Dr. Taylor conducted research and software development at Wright-Patterson AFB, held computer staff and research/teaching positions at Sinclair Community College and the University of Dayton.
 Dr. Taylor has conducted research in optimization, nonlinear dynamical systems, and computational science.
 He has over 35 years teaching experience and most recently has taught courses in discrete mathematical structures, numerical linear algebra, numerical methods, programming, and optimization methods.
 He has also served as an undergraduate and graduate academic advisor for over 12 years.
 This included serving on numerous graduate masters and doctoral committees in engineering and computer science.
 He has published and presented papers at international computational and aerospace science conferences.
 His professional memberships have included the American Association of Computing Machinery (ACM), the Mathematical Association of America (MAA), and the Society for Industrial and Applied Mathematics (SIAM).
 Dr. Taylor is the 2015 recipient of Wright State’s Presidential Award for Faculty Excellence - Outstanding Lecturer.
 He also received a 2015 Faculty Excellence Award from the Southwestern Ohio Council on Higher Education (SOCHE).

-Dr. Taylor teaches computer computer science and engineering courses including
+Dr. Taylor taught computer computer science and engineering courses including

 CS 1200 Intro to Discrete Structures